 - Fulfilling any penalties and sentencing associated with the DUI conviction, including court-ordered fees;

 - Proof of completion of any court-ordered rehabilitation programs (including VASAP);

-- Proof of an SR-22 certificate of financial responsibility from your insurance company; and
+- Proof of a certificate of financial responsibility from your insurance company; and

 - Payment for any fees assigned by DMV.

 Once these steps have been completed, a person should be able to reinstate their driving privileges in full as a licensed Virginia driver.

 When you are charged with a DUI, the implications of these criminal charges can be far-reaching and damaging.
 License suspensions and administrative consequences will often precede any consequences that would stem from a conviction on DUI charges.
 An attorney will be able to walk you through your charges and examine your case.
 If you or a loved one has been charged with their first DUI in Virginia, Contact me today for a free consultation.